harunraseed/ADF_ADB_Workshop/README.md

 1. For **Name**, enter **ADFTutorialDataFactory**.

     The name of the Azure data factory must be *globally unique*.
 If you see the following error, change the name of the data factory (For example, use **&lt;yourname&gt;ADFTutorialDataFactory**).
-For naming rules for Data Factory artifacts, see the [Data Factory - naming rules](./naming-rules.md) article.
 ![name-not-available-error](https://user-images.githubusercontent.com/20214629/210101196-de1c30ff-d423-4ceb-92b7-f0b7b506edc8.png)